FossXpert/MERN/README.md

 # Personal-Learning-Projects
-This repository contain all the projects I created during my leaning phase
+This repository contain all the projects I created during my learning phase